Course Outline

 • Overview and benefits of Oracle Linux for government operations

-• System architecture and kernel options for enhanced performance and security
+• System architecture and kernel options for enhanced security and performance

-• Command-line usage and basic navigation for efficient administration
+• Command-line usage and basic navigation for efficient system management

 Installing Oracle Linux 9 for Government

-• Installation media and methods suitable for government environments
+• Installation media and methods suitable for secure environments

 • Post-installation configuration steps to ensure compliance with government standards